 Today, the East Farm contains a mature fruit orchard, small greenhouse, extensive compost program, and row crops, an entirely different approach to farming than what is seen at the West Farm.
 It is maintained year-round by the Farm Manager, student workers, and Farm volunteers.
 Produce from this side is sold at Farm Stand to raise money to buy seeds, supplies, and equipment needed to keep the Farm running.
 The total area of this side of the Farm is only .45 acres— but we do a lot in the small space!

-As you pass the large tool storage containers, look to your left for the large compost piles.
+As you pass the large tool storage containers, look to your right.

 The orchard on the East Farm was originally planted in 2004 by a group of students.
 Over the winter of 2013-2014, the orchard was overhauled to remove an old shed, install drip irrigation, prune back overgrown trees, and sheet mulch to eliminate Bermuda grass and other noxious groundcover weeds.
 There are many varieties of trees planted here including peach, nectarine, plum, sapote, orange, tangerine, blood orange, and jujube.

-As you finish wandering the orchard, look to the right of the compost piles to find the greenhouse – that’s the next stop on the tour.
+As you finish wandering the orchard, look north to find the greenhouse – that’s the next stop on the tour.

 The current greenhouse was built in late summer of 2013, replacing its somewhat flimsier predecessor and offering more space for seedlings.
 Although you may associate greenhouses with cooler climates, the greenhouse here is vital to help start seeds and protect small seedlings to survive the cool nights here until they are large enough to transplant outside.
 The greenhouse also offers some measure of protection against the many hungry animals and bugs at the Farm.
 Feel free to look inside, but please don’t touch the sensitive plants and close the door behind you when you leave.
 The crops most commonly started in the greenhouse include broccoli, cauliflower, cabbage, kale, Swiss chard, and onions for the winter season and tomato, eggplant, pepper, squash, cucumber, and basil for the summer.